describe

 5) Coverage review

-Present the spec.
-Ask one final question (not generic approval):
+If the user asked for spec-only output, ask one final question (not generic approval):

 "I have N test cases covering [summary].
 Is there a scenario I'm missing, or should we adjust any expected values?"